psyplot/psyplot/docs/about.rst

   visualization.
 No GUI, independent of it's intuitiveness, can ever beat the speed of a scientist that knows a bit of coding and how to use the different formatoptions in psyplot.
+- it visualizes :ref:`unstructured grids <psy_maps:gallery_examples_example_ugrid.ipynb>`,
+  such as ICON or UGRID model data
+- it automatically decodes CF-conventions
+- it intuitively integrates the structure of netCDF files.
+So if you often work with netCDF files, psyplot might be a good option
+- it is pythonic.
+If you are using python anyway, psyplot is worth a try and we are always keen to help new users getting started.
-- it is very flexible (I think we made this point already).
+- it is very flexible (I think we made this point already), from command-line and GUI.

   * We can implement tons of new visualization and data analysis techniques and :ref:`you can implement your own <plugins_guide>`.